-A toe sprain is caused by a partial tear of the ligaments that support a toe.
-Ligaments are strong bands of tissue that connect bones to each other.
+A toe sprain is stretching or tearing of the ligaments that support a toe.
+Ligaments are strong bands of tissue that hold bones to each other.

 |The Toes (Phalanges) of the Foot|